Mickaël Antoine-Curier: Return to the UK

 He re-signed for Hamilton in August 2013.
 In the Scottish League Cup, Antoine-Curier scored his first goal, in a 1–0 win over Kilmarnock.
 After scoring nine goals in the league, Antoine-Curier scored four goals for the first time in his professional career, as Hamilton thrash 10–2 against Greenock Morton in the last game of the season.
 However, the win did not guarantee automatic promotion to Scottish Premiership after his former club, Dundee, won at the same day.
 After the match, Antoine-Curier expressed disappointment not to become Champions, though the scoreline showed Hamilton's desire to reach the Scottish Premiership.
 Antoine-Curier was released from his contract at Hamilton on 2 February 2015, by mutual consent.

 Antoine-Curier joined Burton Albion on 18 February 2015, until the end of the 2014–15 season.
 Antoine-Curier made his Burton Albion debut, where he came on as a substitute for Stuart Beavon in the 88th minute, in a 3–1 win over Dagenham & Redbridge on 21 February 2015.
 Following Burton Albion's promotion to League One, Antoine-Curier was released after making five appearances.

 In August 2015, Antoine-Curer had a trial with Scottish League One team Dunfermline Athletic, subsequently signing for the Scottish League One side in September 2015.
 Chances with the Pars, however, were limited and after only four months with the club, Antoine-Curier was released.

 Later career

-Following his release Dunfermline, Antoine-Curier subsequently signed for Belgian Second Division side Royale Union Saint-Gilloise on an 18-month contract.
+Following his release Dunfermline, Antoine-Curier subsequently signed for Belgian Second Division side Union SG on an 18-month contract.
 His time with the club was hindered by a recurring knee-injury, and in January 2017 he was loaned out to Belgian Fourth Division side Eendracht Aalst.

-In September 2017, Antoine-Curier signed for National 3 side FC Mulhouse on a one-year deal.
+In September 2017, Antoine-Curier signed for National 3 side Mulhouse on a one-year deal.